ozzono/portfolio/apis/url-shortener/README.md

 ## Setting the environment

-This challenge uses mongodb in a docker container, so [docker](https://docs.docker.com/engine/install/) is a requirement.
+This challenge uses MongoDB in a docker container, so [docker](https://docs.docker.com/engine/install/) is a requirement.
-The golang api itself is available using docker or runnning the code directly.
+The golang API itself is available using docker or running the code directly.
 Commands:

 - `go run cmd/main.go`:
-  - to run the code directly execute the command above;
+  - to run the code directly, execute the command above;
 - `make rebuild` compiles the code into a new binary file;
 - `make with-docker` runs the code in docker, even with new rebuilt binary file;
-- `make without-docker` runs the code outside docker and send logs to url-shortener.log;
+- `make without-docker` runs the code outside docker and sends logs to url-shortener.log;

 ## Documentation

-I failed to make swagger work as intended, so I also wrote a PostMan Collection with the routes and added the import file in this repository.
+I failed to make swagger work as intended, so I wrote a PostMan Collection with the routes and added the import file to this repository.

 ## Routes

-- ping: only pings the api and returns `pong` if it's running;
+- ping: only pings the API and returns `pong` if it's running;
-- api routes:
+- API routes:
   - PUT: `localhost:8000/api`
-    - awaits source url as json data as exampled below:
+    - awaits source URL as JSON data as exampled below:

       ```json
       {